hiperperu/slate/source/includes/branches_api/_list_branches.md

 Longitude component of customer location.

 * **minLatitude** <span class="param-type">Float</span> <span class="recomended-param">recomended</span><br>
-Minimum latitude of the area that has to contain the branches.
+Minimum latitude of the geographic area that has to contain the branches.

 * **maxLatitude** <span class="param-type">Float</span> <span class="recomended-param">recomended</span><br>
-Maximum latitude of the area that has to contain the branches.
+Maximum latitude of the geographic area that has to contain the branches.

 * **minLongitude** <span class="param-type">Float</span> <span class="recomended-param">recomended</span><br>
-Minimum longitude of the area that has to contain the branches.
+Minimum longitude of the geographic area that has to contain the branches.

 * **maxLongitude** <span class="param-type">Float</span> <span class="recomended-param">recomended</span><br>
-Maximum longitude of the area that has to contain the branches.
+Maximum longitude of the geographic area that has to contain the branches.

 * **serviceId** <span class="param-type">String</span><br>
 Unique identifier of service supported by the branch.

 * **fields** <span class="param-type">List\<String\></span> <span class="recomended-param">recomended</span><br>
-Entity fields that will return at response.
+Entity fields that will included in the response.
 For example: `fields=id,name,shortName`.

 * **offset** <span class="param-type">Integer</span><br>
 Position in pagination.